Uniform models and short curves for random 3-manifolds: Introduction

+Now that we discussed our constructions, we can explain how we obtain the applications that we listed earlier, i.e.~Theorems~\ref{main4},~\ref{main6}, and~\ref{main3}.
-We start with a geometric application: We exploit the geometric control given by the $\ep$-model metric to compute the coarse growth or decay rate of the geometric invariants along the family $(M_{f_n})_{n\in\mb{N}}$.

-The general strategy is very simple: We use the model manifold technology \cite{M10}, \cite{BrockCanaryMinsky:ELC2} and compute the geometric invariants for the middle piece $Q$ of the $\ep$-model metric.
+We exploit the geometric control given by the $\ep$-model metric to compute the coarse growth or decay rate of the geometric invariants along the family $(M_{f_n})_{n\in\mb{N}}$ (see also \cite[Section 11.4]{Riv14}).
+Our general strategy is the following.
+We use the model manifold technology \cite{M10}, \cite{BrockCanaryMinsky:ELC2} and compute the geometric invariants for the middle piece $Q$ of the $\ep$-model metric.
 Then, we argue that the invariants of $Q$ are uniformly comparable with those of $M_f$.
+In this way, Theorem~\ref{main1} allows for a uniform approach to several results.

-For example, combined with a result of Brock \cite{Brock:pants}, Theorem~\ref{main1} allows the computation of the coarse growth rate of the volume, which is well-known to be linear as explained in \cite{Maher:Heegaard} (see also \cite{HV}).
-Combined with results of Baik, Gekhtman and Hamenst\"adt \cite{BGH16} it shows that the smallest positive eigenvalue of the Laplacian behaves like $1/n^2$ as computed in \cite{HV}.
-We notice that Theorem~\ref{main1} allows a uniform approach to those result.

-Here we do not carry out those computations because they are already well established.
-Instead, we use the model metric to control the diameter growth rate and systole decay.
+For example, combined with a result of Brock \cite{Brock:pants}, Theorem~\ref{main1} allows the computation of the coarse growth rate of the volume, which is well-known to be linear as explained in~\cite{Maher:Heegaard} (see also \cite{HV}).
+In fact, there is even a law of large numbers for the volume \cite{V:volume}.
+Combined with results of Baik, Gekhtman and Hamenstädt~\cite{BGH16} Theorem~\ref{main1} shows that the smallest positive eigenvalue of the Laplacian behaves like $1/n^2$ as computed in~\cite{HV}.
+We do not carry out those computations because they are already well established.